minimaxir/ai-generated-pokemon-rudalle/README.md

 My modified Colab Notebook that I used to finetune the model on Pokémon is [here](https://colab.research.google.com/drive/1EnDbU9iUoQ_NmMc69HO29xmbKBxpdzJ7?usp=sharing): this Notebook's release is purely for demonstration/authentication purposes and no support will be given on how to use it because it is incredibly messy and embarrassing, but there may be a few ideas there that are useful for future generation.
 Some notes on how the process works are included below, with oppertunity to reproduce/improve it.

 The script outputs two things: an `images` folder with all the preprocessed images plus a `data_desc.csv` file which contains the image path and Russian caption pairs for finetuning.
+Some examples of the preprocessed input images are present in the `images` folder, plus the final `data_desc.csv`.

 The model used is not included in this repo because it's currently too large (~3GB) to distribute (will add the model to Hugging Face at some point).

-Some examples of the preprocessed input images are present in the `images` folder.

 ## Preprocessing Script Notes